ECON 1000. Economics at Northeastern. 1 Hour.

 Offers an opportunity to conduct full-time research under faculty supervision.
 May be repeated without limit.

-Taken for two consecutive semesters, normally at the beginning of the dissertation period, to meet the residency requirement of the doctoral program.
-May be repeated once.
+First of two consecutive semesters to meet the residency requirement of the doctoral program.

 ECON 9996.
 Dissertation Continuation.
 0 Hours.